extrainteger/android-identitas-client/README.md

 [![](https://jitpack.io/v/extrainteger/android-identitas-client.svg)](https://jitpack.io/#extrainteger/android-identitas-client)

 "Identitas" is a project for centralizing peoples identity so people can easily use their identities to access various apps in the future.
-This library is part of that whole project, serves as oAuth in the project.
+This library are part of that whole project, serves as oAuth in the project.

 This library written in ``Kotlin``.
 Sorry for inconsistency or dirty code, please give feedback to make this library better.